 - Bring a heater – many Canadians carry heaters in their cars in winter to make driving more bearable

 - Plan your trip and tell people where you are going

 - Drive very defensively, watching out for black ice and other hazards and avoid driving at night

 Canadian driving law is heavily focused on safety, so bear in mind that:

 - There are stiff penalties for driving under the influence.
-The limit is 80 mg of alcohol per 100 ml of blood – which is the same as in the UK
+The limit is 80 mg of alcohol per 100 ml of blood

 - Safety belts must be worn at all times

 - You cannot use a mobile phone while driving, but you can use a hands-free system

 As noted above, winter is the most difficult time for driving in Canada and you should take precautions for snow, ice and glare.

 That said, most tourists will likely to visit Canada during the warmer months.
 While summer is much safer for driving, you should still take precautions: